-Now celebrating his 26th season with DK, Artistic Director David Hochoy is truly an international ambassador.
+Now celebrating his 32nd season, Artistic Director David Hochoy is truly an international ambassador.
 David Hochoy was born in Trinidad, West Indies.
-After receiving a B. Sc. at McGill University in Montreal, where he began studying for a career as a doctor, he continued his graduate work in theatre earning an M.A. in directing from Penn State.
+After receiving a B. Sc. at McGill University in Montreal, where he began studying for a career as a doctor, he continued his graduate work in theatre earning an M.A. in Directing from Penn State.
 It was there, at age 20, David took his first dance class and discovered his true love of dance.

 In New York, he studied at the Alvin Ailey and Martha Graham schools and danced with numerous national companies.
 In 1980, he was invited to join the Martha Graham Dance Company.
 Made a soloist in 1982 and rehearsal director in 1986, David toured the world with Graham until 1989.
 He has given master classes in Graham technique throughout the U.S. and Europe, and in 1990 was invited to Guangzhou, China, to teach the experimental troupe of the Guangdong Dance Academy for ten weeks.